-There is little contrast in sector allocation percentages between the action alternatives with a range of LE trawl allocations for blackgill rockfish of 35.6% to 50.0% and a range of LE trawl allocation percentages for the remaining southern Slope Rockfish species of 86.5% to 91.0% (Table 2-1).
+There is little contrast in sector allocation percentages between the action alternatives with a range of LE trawl allocation for blackgill rockfish of 35.6% to 41.0% and a range of LE trawl allocation percentages for the remaining southern Slope Rockfish species of 86.5% to 91.0% (Table 2-1).
 However, the difference in sector allocation percentages between the No Action alternative where blackgill remains in the southern Slope Rockfish complex and the action alternatives is significant with 63% of the harvestable surplus of the complex apportioned to the LE trawl sector under the No Action alternative.

-All of the action alternatives would result in a lower allocation of blackgill to the LE trawl sector than the sector caught in most years in the analysis (Figure 4-4).
-Alternative 2 provides the lowest LE trawl allocation percentage of blackgill and is a lower level of harvest when applied to the 2015 blackgill ACL contribution than observed in 9 of the 11 years in the analysis, while the other action alternatives provide a level of harvest for the LE trawl sector lower than observed in 7 of the 11 years in the analysis (Figure 4-4).
+Both action alternatives would result in a lower allocation of blackgill to the LE trawl sector than the sector caught in most years in the analysis (Figure 4-4).
+Alternative 2 provides the lowest LE trawl allocation percentage of blackgill and is a lower level of harvest when applied to the 2015 blackgill ACL contribution than observed in 9 of the 11 years in the analysis, while the Alternative 1 provides a level of harvest for the LE trawl sector lower than observed in 7 of the 11 years in the analysis (Figure 4-4).
 However, given the objective of reducing LE trawl impacts on blackgill while it recovers from its precautionary status, an allocation lower than recent observed catches is needed.

-The action alternatives provide a lower allocation of blackgill to non-trawl sectors than most catches observed in the analysis (Figure 4-5).
-All of the alternatives provide a blackgill non-trawl allocation higher than the observed harvest in 2013 when non-trawl targeting was effectively reduced with lower cumulative landing limits.
-Alternative 3 provides a lower non-trawl allocation than the sectors' catches observed in 7 of the 11 years in the analysis while the other action alternatives provide a lower non-trawl allocation than observed in 6 of the 11 years in the analysis (Figure 4-5).
+The action alternatives also provide a lower allocation of blackgill to the non-trawl sectors than the annual catches observed in most years of the analysis (Figure 4-5).
+Both alternatives provide a blackgill non-trawl allocation higher than the observed harvest in 2013 when non-trawl targeting was effectively reduced with lower cumulative landing limits.
+Both Alternative 1 and Alternative 2 provide lower non-trawl allocations than the combined catches of the non-trawl sectors observed in 6 of the 11 years in the analysis (Figure 4-5).